-Bruges is easy to explore on foot, so after arriving at the Hoefijzerlaan train station, I made the 20 minute walk to Market Square (alternately you can take a bus).
-With its gingerbread house-like facades, the square is anchored by a bell tower dating back to the 12th century, and the 366-step climb to the top offers a great view of the city.
+Bruges is easy to explore on foot, with the old town centered contained within the circular ring of the city’s former ramparts and main canal.
+After arriving at the train station I walked for about 20 minutes through the adorable cobbled lanes to reach my first destination, Market Square (alternatively you can take a bus).
+With its gingerbread house-like facades, the square is anchored by the Belfry of Bruges, an impressive bell tower dating back to the 12th century.
+The 366-step climb to the top is well worthwhile for its great view of the city below.

-At the bottom of the tower I indulged in some frite, Belgium’s twice-fried French fries that are extra crispy on the outside and light and fluffy on the inside.
+At the bottom of the tower I spotted a little cart selling frite, Belgium’s twice-fried French fries that are extra crispy on the outside and light and fluffy on the inside.
 Delish!

 10:00 am – Windmill Walk

 Passing through Burg Square, the location of the City Hall and Basilica of the Holy Blood (a church that houses a relic of the blood of Christ), I continued east towards the outskirts of town.
-After about 15 minutes, I was greeted by the first of 4 cheerful windmills along a large canal.
+After about 15 minutes, I was greeted by the one of 4 cheerful windmills along the grassy banks of the main canal.

 This being my first windmill encounter, I climbed up the grassy hill to get a closer look.
-If you have time, for a few euros you can go inside the first 2 windmills Sint-Janshuismolen and Koeleweimolen, which are still in use today.
+If you have time, for a few euros you can go inside 2 of windmills, Sint-Janshuismolen and Koeleweimolen, which are still in use today.

 11:30 am – Chocolate Fix

 When in Belgium, eat chocolate!
 As I made my way back towards the center of town, I wandered into several of Bruges’ adorable chocolate shops to admire the beautiful displays of products.
-Many even offer samples to customers, so you can taste several of their smooth and creamy concoctions first-hand.
+Many even offer samples to customers, so you can taste several of their smooth and creamy concoctions before making your selection.

-My favorite was a little shop called Dumon near Market Square, where I purchased an assorted box of chocolates to take home.
-I also treated myself to a dense, sweet Belgian waffle (called gaufres locally) drizzled with chocolate sauce.
+My favorite was a little shop called Dumon near Market Square, where I did my fair share of sampling before purchasing an assorted box of chocolates to take home.
+After exploring other shops and sights throughout the town town center I also treated myself to a dense, sweet Belgian waffle (called gaufres locally) drizzled with chocolate sauce.

 12:00 pm – Cheers to Beer